jackcoral89/bme680/README.md

-# Temperature and Humidity Monitoring with BME680 Sensor
+# Temperature and Humidity Monitoring with BME680

 ## The Idea